Information and resources: Just for TAs

 It is unfortunate when it happens, but you may have to confront the possibility that a student has plagiarized or cheated on an assignment or examination.
 The University has carefully specified policies and procedures for addressing academic misconduct, and it is important for you to know what they are if you find yourself facing these problems.

-CTL programs for TAs
+CTL programs and services for TAs

 Graduate student courses on teaching and learning